conda/conda-docs/docs/source/user-guide/configuration/use-condarc.rst

 ------------------------------------------------------

-By default, ``conda install`` updates the given package to the latest version, and installs any dependencies necessary for that package.
-However if dependencies that satisfy the package's requirements are already installed, conda will not update those packages to the latest version.
+By default, ``conda install`` updates the given package to the latest version and installs any dependencies necessary for that package.
+However, if dependencies that satisfy the package's requirements are already installed, conda will not update those packages to the latest version.